"What are communications objectives?"

 To do these things successfully you need to be clear about what you want to achieve.

-Then you can start to think about how you can use informing, involving and engaging people to help you succeed.
+Then you can start to think about how you can use the process of informing, involving and engaging people to help you succeed.

 Usually you will plan to inform, then involve and finally engage people; each step leading to the next.